Scroll down for purchase options and extra information.

 RUSSIAN DOCUMENTARY - BUROMSKY ISLAND

 This free 80 min You Tube movie (in Russian with English Subtitles) follows a group of Russians who travel to Mirny in 2017 to restore the graves of expeditioner’s who died in the course of their duty.
-The subject matter and tenor of Antarctic life depicted by the film (directed and jointly filmed by Olga Stefanova for Lex Films in 2020) depicts similar scenery and numerous similar events to those I experienced in Vodka in a Vegemite Jar.
+The scenery, subject matter and tenor of life depicted by the film (directed and jointly filmed by Olga Stefanova for Lex Films in 2020) is very similar to events I experienced in 1983, and wrote about in Vodka in a Vegemite Jar.

 My Favorite Bookshops